ckelner/tf-bluemix-loadbalanced-nginx/README.md

 # Running in Multiple Data centers

-Simple run `terraform plan -var 'datacenter=lon02' -state=lon02.tfstate` or whatever your preferred datacenter is (replace `lon02` for both arguments), and repeat for `terraform apply`.
+Simply run `terraform plan -var 'datacenter=lon02' -state=lon02.tfstate` or whatever your preferred datacenter is (replace `lon02` for both arguments), and repeat for `terraform apply` with the same arguments.

 # Dependency Graph